conda-forge/cfep/cfep-01.md

     * Sample Implementation -- Links to prototype or a sample implementation of the proposed change.
     * FAQ -- Frequently asked questions (and answers to them).
+    * Resolution -- A short summary of the decision made by the community.
     * Reference -- Any references used in the design of the CFEP.

 A final **Copyright** section is also required.